-Well ask and you shall receive.
+Sometimes when you revisit a musical with fresh eyes, you notice things that you may have missed the first time around.
 So without further ado, here is how Grease! changes when you look at it through the eyes of Sandy.

 And I swear to God, this is what happens to her in both the film and the original stage version.
-We're going to focus more on the movie, since most of you have seen that and can pull it up on Netflix for reference.
-But we'll be adding in references to the stage version which treats Sandy no less terribly.
+We're going to focus more on the movie since most of you have seen that and can pull it up on Netflix for reference.
+But we'll be adding in references to the stage version which treats Sandy no less terrible.
 Here we go.

 Sandy Olsson(or Dumbrowski) meets Danny Zuko on the beach during the summer before school starts.
 According to Sandy, they met when he ran by her on the beach and got her suit wet.
 After this first encounter, she starts spending a lot of time with Danny.
 She begins to do things she would never do with a boy, such as strolling while drinking lemonade, holding hands and staying up till 10 o'clock.